hzahid500/Police-Data-Exploration/README.md

 # Police Data EDA
-This Jupyter Notebook analyzes a police dataset showing a variety of insights into the underlying data.
+This Jupyter Notebook analyzes a police dataset and shows a variety of insights into the underlying data.